 Thus, controversy exists surrounding the use of these products.

-What do we know about ozone?
-Are CPAP Cleaners That Use Ozone or UV Light Safe ?
+Are CPAP Cleaners That Use Ozone or UV Light Safe?

 Ozone, also known as activated oxygen, is a gas that can kill bacteria upon exposure.
 For ozone to effectively kill bacteria, it must be present at a concentration much greater than what is considered safe for humans.